YunoHost/ynh-dev/README.md

 ###  Upgrade the container

-It will update every debian packages.
+It will update every debian packages, including YunoHost ones.

     /vagrant/ynh-dev upgrade